2017 PEN/ROBERT J. DAU SHORT STORY PRIZE FOR EMERGING WRITERS

 The PEN/Robert J. Dau Short Story Prize for Emerging Writers recognizes twelve emerging fiction writers each year for their debut short story published during a given calendar year in a literary magazine or cultural website and aims to support the launch of their careers as fiction writers.

-Each of the twelve winning writers will receive a cash prize of $2,000 and will be honored at the annual PEN America Literary Awards Ceremony in New York City.
-The independent book publisher Catapult will publish the twelve winning stories in an annual anthology entitled The PEN America Best Debut Short Stories, forthcoming in 2017.
+Each of the twelve winning writers receives a cash prize of $2,000.
+The independent book publisher Catapult will publish the twelve winning stories in an annual anthology entitled The PEN America Best Debut Short Stories.
 The literary magazines and websites where the stories were originally published will be acknowledged in the anthology.
-You may pre-order your copy here.
+You may order your copy here.